Azam Ali, an Ahmadi Moslem

 The first was around 1948.
 He received the offer via Pakistani High Court.
 The offer was to accept Judgeship in the High Court of Sudan.
 Father in accordance with his life-long practice of following the Holy Prophet, s.a.w., did the Istikhara.
 With a clear conscience he declined the offer.
 He told us that he did not know how much control he would have in Sudan over his environment to shape the future of his children as he could do in Pakistan that he knew full well.

 It is not that Abba Ji was a control freak.
 He encouraged his children to follow their instincts.
 His eldest son became a lawyer.
 His youngest son became a physician.
 One son chose business.
 Another son served people in need.
+He educated his daughters the best in following a Hadeeth of the Holy Prophet, s.a.w.
 His eldest daughter obtained a master’s degree in geography.
-His youngest daughter got a master’s degree and taught Statistics in Punjab University as professor.
+His youngest daughter got a master’s degree and taught Statistics at Punjab University as a professor.
 Another daughter earned a master’s degree and another daughter a bachelor’s degree.
-What father wanted the most was that they all were practicing Moslems the Ahmadiyya way.
+What father wanted the most was that they were Practicing Moslems as Ahmadi.
 He succeeded in his mission as they all followed him, though to varying degrees as ordained by Allah.

 The second time was around 1970.
 During his pilgrimage (See 5 Acts of worships or pillars of Islam) to Mecca he met the top brass of some African nation.
 He was offered to go to the African country and dispense justice the Moslem way.
 Father thanked the offeror and declined.
 He reasoned that his own age and the language of the offeror’s countrymen stood in the way.